novis10813/Snake-Game/README.md

 # About this project:
  This is a snake game written with pygame.
  I try to do this project with a lot of OOP technics.

- Disclaim : These ideas are not come from myself, but from this guy : https://github.com/ChristianD37/YoutubeTutorials/tree/master/Game%20States
+ Disclaim : These ideas are not come from myself originally, but from this guy : https://github.com/ChristianD37/YoutubeTutorials/tree/master/Game%20States

 ## game.py: